scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 ### 1. Obtain a Scribe Hub API Token
 1. Sign in to [Scribe Hub](https://app.scribesecurity.com).
 If you don't have an account you can sign up for free [here](https://scribesecurity.com/scribe-platform-lp/ "Start Using Scribe For Free").

 2. Create a Scribe Hub API token [here](https://app.scribesecurity.com/settings/tokens).
-Copy it to a safe temporary notepad until you complete the integration </br>
+Copy it to a safe temporary notepad until you complete the integration. </br></br>
 **Note** the token is a secret and will not be accessible from the UI after you finalize the token generation.

 ### 2. Add the API token to the Azure DevOps secrets